Max Watters: Cardiff City

 He signed for Cardiff City on 16 January 2021 on a three-and-a-half-year contract for an undisclosed fee.
-Crawley Town manager John Yems later suggested the fee was £1 million.
+Crawley manager John Yems later suggested the fee was £1 million.
+Cardiff manager Neil Harris said that he was "a natural finisher".
+However, Harris was sacked not long afterwards and The Yorkshire Post later reported that Watters was not highly regarded by Harris's successor, Mick McCarthy.
+McCarthy instead used midfielders Sheyi Ojo and Josh Murphy in attacking roles alongside Kieffer Moore.
+Cardiff looked to offload him in the summer and Peterborough United were closely linked with a move.

 On 8 July 2021, Watters joined League One side Milton Keynes Dons on loan for the duration of the 2021–22 season.
-After missing the start of the season through injury, he scored his first goal for the club on 18 September 2021 in a 4–1 away win over Gillingham.
-On 30 December 2021, Cardiff City activated a clause to return Watters from his loan early, having scored 7 goals in 14 appearances in all competitions for MK Dons.
+Dons manager Russell Martin had attempted to sign him before his move to Cardiff.
+After missing the start of the season through injury, Watters scored his first goal for the club on 18 September in a 4–1 away win over Gillingham.
+He was also sidelined with injury for the final month of his loan spell.
+On 30 December, Cardiff City activated a clause to return Watters from his loan at Stadium MK early, having scored seven goals in 14 appearances in all competitions for MK Dons.
+He said the loan spell had helped him "to mature and become a better player" as he fitted in well to manager Liam Manning's team.